biometryhub/IBS_conference/content/social.md

 ## Welcome Reception

-The conference reception will be held from 7pm on Monday 2nd December 2019 in a venue to be announced.
+The conference reception will be held from 7pm on Monday 2nd December 2019 at the National Wine Centre (the main conference venue).

 ## Conference Dinner